Integration of A-Parser with Redis: advanced API

 ,query

-corresponds to the API request oneRequestqueryId
+corresponds to similar for API requestoneRequest

-- overriding settings for the parser presetapiOpts
+- overriding settings for the scraper presetapiOpts

 - additional API processing parameters